Dr. Lorenzo Rossi

 Horticultural Science Root Biologist

 Dr. Rossi uses the most recently developed tools to study root physiology and biology.
 With root system images captured both in the field and in the laboratory, he is creating both two and three dimensional computer images to study finite spaces inside root architectures.
-The images will assist Dr. Rossi in his work to understand root stocks and needed modifications for the development of disease-resistant trees and long-term solutions.
+The images assist Dr. Rossi in his work to understand root stocks and needed modifications for the development of disease-resistant trees and long-term solutions.

 Prior to Dr. Rossi’s appointment at UF/IRREC, he completed three post doctorate positions: Missouri University of Science and Technology, Texas A&M University, and North Carolina State University.
 He graduated Italy’s most prestigious scientific university, Scuola Superiore Sant’Anna, at the Biolabs, within its Institute of Life Sciences, in Pisa, Italy.